Important things you need to know

-You must tell us about any claim or incident, even if it wasn’t your fault.
-We’ll search databases such as the Claims and Underwriting Exchange (CUE) when you apply for insurance, make a claim or renew your policy, to validate your no claim discount and claims history (or that of any other person or property likely to be involved in the insurance or claim).
+You must tell us about any claim or incident, even if it was not your fault.
+We will search databases such as the Claims and Underwriting Exchange (CUE), Motor Insurance Anti-Fraud and Theft Register, CIFAS, No Claims Discount (NCD) database and all DVLA databases when you apply for insurance, make a claim or renew your policy, to validate your no claim discount and claims history (or that of any other person or property likely to be involved in the insurance or claim).

-We’ll share personal information such as claim or incident details including dates, costs, fault status, any impact to no claim discount and if any personal injury has occurred.
-The table below details the ways in which we share personal information for the policyholder and/or other people named on the policy, quote or involved in any claim
+We will share personal information such as claim or incident details including dates, costs, fault status, any impact to no claim discount (NCD) and if any personal injury has occurred.
+The table below details the ways we share personal information for the policyholder and/or other people named on the policy, quote or involved in any claim.

 The person on the documents named as the Policyholder